flutter/plugins/packages/firebase_ml_vision/README.md

 ```

 ### iOS
-If you use one of the on-device API, include the ML Kit library model in your Podfile.
+If you're using one of the on-device APIs, include the corresponding ML Kit library model in your
+`Podfile`.
+Then run `pod install` into a terminal within the same directory as your `Podfile`.

 ```
 pod 'Firebase/MLVisionBarcodeModel'